tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profile-deployment.md

 ---
 # required metadata

-title: Troubleshoot deployment of a SCEP certificate profiles devices with Intune | Microsoft Docs
+title: Troubleshoot deployment of SCEP certificate profiles to devices with Intune | Microsoft Docs
 description: Troubleshoot sending a SCEP certificate profile to a device with Intune
 keywords:
 author: brenduns